 - College recruiting questions, please get in contact with Ricki Marder

-Please go to your coach first and, if they can’t help you, then call Michael
+Please go to your coach first, then go to your Age Director, and if they can’t help you, then please call Michael.

 For our local teams, we will try and divide up playing time as equally as we can every weekend, dependent upon the number of kids that show up.
 Our playing time and at-bats may be limited on some weekends if a lot of players show up, but we are more concerned with quality and not quantity.
 Our coaches are instructed to not just give the players playing time on Sundays, but to have them learn from every experience and opportunity they have with us.

 Complicated, but yes and no. If your son does not behave, or acts in a way we feel is not in accordance with our Code of Player Conduct, he can be asked to no longer participate in our program.
 We will be emailing this Code of Player Conduct at a later date, but it will definitely include what they post on Social media sites, behavior in school, and their grades.
 Players are expected to play with respect on and off the field.
 SOCIAL MEDIA INFRACTIONS CAN GET PLAYERS CUT!!!!!!!!!!